dvilaverde/secure-agent-monitor/README.md

 ## Step 5 - Dispatch Service Configuration (Optional)

 The 'SA Summary' dashboard expects a couple of Dispatch Services configured to render a couple of the single-stat panels.

+  > In newer versions of the process-server application deployed to your secure agent, Informatica has already defined a handful of default Dispatch Services.
+If your agent already has some defined, skip this step.

 ![Service Connector Dispatch Service Configuration](screenshots/ds1.png)